 Only 4-6% of COVID-19 articles published during the pandemic had a corresponding pre-print.
 This means that the vast majority of authors followed the traditional route instead of rapidly disseminating their work.

 A study from Lucas-Dominguez et al. showed that of almost 6000 articles published from January to April 2020 only around 800 made their data available.
 Of these 800, only 1.2% were shared in a format that allowed reuse.
-Data were shared in a pdf or word document format and thus were not machine-readable.
+Data had been shared in a PDF or Word document format and thus were not machine-readable.

 Furthermore, a study by Maxwell et al. also found that data sharing was concentrated in high-income countries.
 This raises questions of equity around opportunities to build expertise in data curation and sharing for research teams based in lower middle-income countries.

-It’s vital that we continue to encourage and educate researchers on open data sharing practices to find solutions to the challenges posed by COVID-19.
+It’s vital that we continue to encourage and educate researchers on open data sharing practices to find solutions to the ongoing challenges posed by COVID-19 and prepare for future global health emergencies.

 F1000 data policies